PhilippinesOfficial Name: Republic of the Philippines

 - Take some time before traveling to consider your personal security and checking for useful tips for traveling safely abroad.

-CRIME: Crime is a concern in Manila.
+CRIME: Crime is a concern in the Philippines.
 As a rule of thumb, U.S. citizens should exercise good judgment and remain aware of their surroundings.
 Reports of confidence games (con games), pick pocketing, Internet scams, and credit/ATM card fraud are common.
 U.S. citizens should be wary of unknown individuals who attempt to befriend them, especially just after their arrival in the country.
 It is best not to accept food, drink, or rides in private vehicles from strangers, even if they appear to be legitimate.
 There have been several cases of solo travelers meeting people on Roxas Boulevard in downtown Manila, striking up a conversation, developing a relationship, and then being invited to a tourist destination outside of Manila under the guise of meeting their Philippine family.
 The travelers are taken to the area and, typically, during a meal are given a substance that knocks them unconscious.
 They are then robbed of valuables, including their ATM cards, which are then used to drain their bank accounts.
-While U.S. citizens are not typically targeted, kidnappings and violent assaults do occur in the Manila area.
+While U.S. citizens are not typically targeted, kidnappings, violent assaults, murder-for-hire and other violent crimes do occur in the Philippines.

 You should also be vigilant when using credit and debit cards.
 One common form of credit/ATM card fraud involves an illicit electronic device attached to ATM card readers that retrieves and records information, including the PIN, from a card's magnetic strip.
 The information is then used to make unauthorized purchases.
 To limit your vulnerability to this scam, never let your card out of your sight.
 Avoid ATMs with unusual coverings attached to the card receiver.
 When using an ATM, be aware of your surroundings.
 Avoid ATM locations in dimly lit areas.
 Be careful to prevent observation by others when entering your PIN code.
 A continuing problem is the commercial scam or sting that attempts to sell or to seek negotiation of fraudulent U.S. securities.
 Visitors and residents should be wary when presented with supposed Federal Reserve Notes or U.S. securities for sale or negotiation.